null-shot/typescript-agent-tookit/packages/cli/README.md

 ### Cloudflare Workers Integration

-After running `mcp-cli install`, your `wrangler.jsonc` will be updated:
+After running `nullshot install`, your `wrangler.jsonc` will be updated:

 ```jsonc
 {